lenart/spree_suppliers/README.md

-SpreeSuppliers
+Spree Suppliers
 ==============

 A Lekarnar.com module for reveiewing purchased items and ordering additional new items from suppliers.

 Installation
 =============

+Add gem to your Gemfile

     gem 'spree_suppliers'

+Run the generators to copy assets and migrations.

+    rails g spree_suppliers:install

-Add javascript and stylesheets to your assets
+Add javascript and stylesheets to your assets (remove them from javascripts/all.js and stylesheets/all.css if they were added by the generator).

     # app/assets/admin/all.js
     //= require admin/spree_suppliers